-In September 2017, SFDA began work on a healthy food program aimed at (1) the implementation of a healthy food strategy, (2) developing health food regulations and policy, (3) innovative initiatives to promote healthier lifestyles, and (4) improving the quality of food products.
+In September 2017, SFDA implemented a healthy food program aimed at:

+- 1. the implementation of a healthy food strategy, - 2. developing health food regulations and policy, - 3. innovative initiatives to promote healthier lifestyles, and - 4. improving the quality of food products.